aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

 But rather it indicates the creation of a new piece of data from some other data through a computation implemented by a process.
 This is then exactly what the calculation function does.
 It takes one or more data nodes as inputs and returns one or more data nodes as outputs, whose content is based on those inputs.
-As explained in the :ref:`technical section<working_process_functions>`, outputs are created simply by returning the nodes from the function.
+As explained in the :ref:`technical section<topics:processes:functions>`, outputs are created simply by returning the nodes from the function.
 The engine will inspect the return value from the function and attach the output nodes to the calculation node that represents the calculation function.
 To verify that the output nodes are in fact 'created', the engine will check that the nodes are not stored.
 Therefore, it is very important that you **do not store the nodes you create yourself**, or the engine will raise an exception, as shown in the following example:

-.. include:: include/snippets/calculations/calcfunctions/add_calcfunction_store.py
+.. include:: include/snippets/calcfunctions/add_calcfunction_store.py
     :code: python

 Because the returned node is already stored, the engine will raise the following exception: